acg-team/tral/_sources/configure.txt

 Here, define the paths to all de novo detection algorithms you wish to use.
 The makeup of the scripts or binaries needed is detailed in :ref:`Installation of external software <install_external>`.
+Only paths for algorithms defined under [[repeat_detection]] are used, all other paths are ignored.

 ::